-Typically with CNC Communication products including our CIMCO DNC Max server, the software resides on a server on the main network.
-Some companies and government agencies have requirements that don’t allow their CNC Controls to be accessible on the main network.
-This is actually a smart policy and you might have read about the SIEMENS vulnerability earlier this week.
-If you wish to better isolate our system but still need access to another network, there is a way to accomplish this by utilizing a technique called dual homing.
+Often with CNC communication products including CIMCO DNC-Max server, the server hosting the software resides on a single network.
+Some companies and government agencies have requirements that don’t allow their CNC Controls to be accessible on their main networks.
+This is actually a smart policy and you might have read about the SIEMENS vulnerability or other high profile hacks of networks using assorted devices such as credit card terminals connected to corporate networks.
+If you wish to better isolate our system but still need access to another network, there is a way to accomplish this by implementing two networks with your CIMCO/DNC communications server participating on both, allowing the shop floor network to be completely isolated.

-In our example the DNC Max server resides on the machine that participates on two distinct networks but does not allow traffic to pass between the two.
-This allows the server to be backed up and managed the way all other assets are but isolates the CNC Controls that are connected to it.
-In this configuration the DNC Max server will only be accessed from the private network.
-If you have other products involved in your install such as CIMCO MDC, this guide is incomplete.
+In our example the DNC Max server resides on the machine that participates on two distinct networks but does not allow traffic to pass between the two, but both interfaces are active at all times.
+This allows the server to be backed up and managed the way all other assets are but isolates the CNC Controls that are connected to it, preventing them from accessing or being accessed by any other computers or devices on your network.
+The communications components of DNC Max server will only be accessed from the private CNC network, while the client portion can be accessed on the rest of the network.
+This allows access to only the mission critical components of the CIMCO software such as your programmers being able to store and send files to the DNC-Max server but the CNC network only able to send/receive to DNC-Max and nothing else.
 This is an over-view of the concept of multi-homed DNC Max installation.
 With some basic understanding of TCP/IP Networks and the installation guide available in the CIMCO Documentation you should have most of what you need to plan the installation.
 If you have questions about your specific environment you can contact us with your questions or leave them in the comments at the bottom of this article.
 As always it is best to consider professional installation if any of this is foreign to you.
 Here is a diagram demonstrating the concept addressed in this article:

 Planning your Dual Homed DNC Max Install